Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 ## Source Configuration

-At this point we have everything we need to setup our `docker-compose.yml` file.
+At this point we have everything we need to set up our `docker-compose.yml` file.
 Open up the file in an editor of choice, and substitute the values accordingly.

 Be sure tokens are pasted in the correct format and character spacing are valid.